nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `visit 1 at/2021-12-31 17:00` schedules a meeting to the first elderly in the address book on 31th December 2021, 5PM.
+* `visit 1 at/2021-12-31 17:00 f/weekly o/3` schedules a recurring weekly meeting for 3 times to the first elderly in the address book on 31th December 2021, 5PM.

 ### Mark one visit as done : `done`